Ulysse Nardin VS Rolex

 According to a report by Interbrand, Rolex has a brand value estimated at 7,387 million CHF (Swiss Francs) and is the 3rd most popular Swiss brand in the world.
 Nescafe and Nestle are the only two that surpass them.
 (Almost everyone consumes coffee and chocolate but not everyone has a Rolex.)

-The above report covered the 50 most popular Swiss brands which included watch brands but wasn’t a report exclusively about Swiss watchmakers per se.
-A report from the year before Interbrand’s report was published covered just the top 20 Swiss watch brands.
-This Swiss watch brand report was published by BV4, a firm of brand valuation experts.
+The above report covered the 50 most popular Swiss brands, and many of these companies include watch brands but wasn’t a report exclusively about Swiss watchmakers per se.
+A report from the year before Interbrand’s report was published covered just the world’s top 20 Swiss watch brands.
+This Swiss watch brand report was published by a company called BV4, a firm of brand valuation experts.

-In this report, Rolex is once again the most popular and valuable brand and Ulysse Nardin is not found in the top 20.
-Mind you, that doesn’t change the fact that Ulysse Nardin is a master-watchmaker and manufactures incredibly well-made watches.
+In this report, Rolex is once again the most popular and valuable brand on the market, and Ulysse Nardin is not found in the top 20.
+Mind you, that doesn’t change the fact that they are a master-watchmaker of international acclaim and manufactures incredibly well-made watches.
 They just fell short in a brand popularity contest of sorts and lots of that has to do with their marketing & advertising.

 This is one of those cases where the younger brand (Rolex) has the upper hand.
 While typically in watchmaking, the most respected watchmakers are usually very old very established brands such as Vacheron Constantin and Audemars Piguet, for example.
 Ulysse Nardin is over 50 years older than Rolex yet, Rolex has built an incredibly valuable brand as a watchmaker.